hu-tt-lab/hu-tt-lab.github.io/index.md

 layout: page
-title: "TEST"
+title: "TT-Lab"
-permalink: /test/
+permalink: /

-# Test
+# Welcome to TT-LAB!!

 How does this look like?